lockedLog/Soundcloud-ID-Scraper/README.md

 Utilizes Souncloud OAuth tokens to make requests.

 OAuth tokens can be grabbed via http request capture software like fiddler, burpsuite, caido, etc. Alternatively, navigating to dev tools on a logged in soundcloud browser profile, and visiting the 'application tab' will show the OAuth code and its value.

+auths.txt -> OAuth tokens
+usernames.txt -> Soundcloud usernames that you wish to check IDs for validsouncclouds.json -> stores results of IDs for users